SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

 ## PostgreSQL Alerts

-Sumo Logic provides out of the box alerts available via [Sumo Logic monitors](/docs/alerts/monitors/index.md).
+Sumo Logic provides out-of-the-box alerts available via [Sumo Logic monitors](/docs/alerts/monitors/index.md).
 These alerts are built based on logs and metrics datasets and have preset thresholds based on industry best practices and recommendations.

 **Sumo Logic provides the following out-of-the-box alerts for PostgreSQL:**